Last updated on December 8, 2025

 7 Things To Consider When Selling Your Home

 When selling your home, you begin the next chapter of your life, whether that involves moving to a larger residence, relocating to a different city, or moving in with a significant other.
 Whatever the reason, this transition can be overwhelming.
-Therefore, checking off your list of things to do when selling your home can help expedite and smooth the process.
+Therefore, checking off your list of things to do, such as consulting a New York City real estate attorney when selling your home, can help expedite and smooth the process.

 In addition to hiring a skilled New York City real estate attorney, consider these 7 steps when selling your home: